 Conducting an assessment of a project involves understanding and documenting the nature of the change that the project is looking to implement.

 This involves assessing the project scope, scale, designs, program objectives, and factors driving the need for the company to implement the change now.
 It also includes assessing the program’s:

 - The risks of not changing now

-The project assessment also includes understanding the project’s implementation governance (who’s who?).
+Conducting a project analysis also includes understanding the project’s implementation governance (the “who’s who”?).

 How to Perform Your Project/Program Assessment